UN Slams ‘Inhuman’ Brunei Law On Stoning For Adultery, Gay Sex

 Bachelet mentioned that a considerable range of UN rights experts had “expressed their issues approximately the cruel, inhuman and degrading punishments contained in the Penal Code order.”

-Her comments got here after a protracted line of politicians and celebrities, together with George Clooney and Elton John, condemned the brand new legal guidelines and referred to as a boycott of lodges owned by the sultanate.
+Her comments came after a long line of politicians and celebrities, including George Clooney and Elton John, condemned the brand-new legal guidelines and called for a boycott of lodges owned by the Sultanate.

-Homosexuality has lengthy been unlawful in Brunei, which practices a stricter emblem of Islam than neighbors Malaysia and Indonesia; however, it’s going to come now to be a capital offense.
+Homosexuality has long been unlawful in Brunei, which practices a stricter emblem of Islam than neighbors Malaysia and Indonesia; however, it’s going to come now to be a capital offense.

 The law applies best to Muslims.